What is Image recognition?

 - Increase customer loyalty

 - Monitor and make decisions based on store traffic trends

 - Develop strategies for targeted interactions with current and potential customers

 - Improve brand perceptions

-It is believed that many times when consumers find the out-of-the stock situations at retail stores which leaves them with four alternatives:
+It is believed that many times when consumers find out-of-the-stock situations at retail stores, which leaves them with four alternatives:

-- Go and buy the same product from a different chain
+- Go and buy the identical product from a different chain

 - Buy online

 - Or halt for some time and buy during the next purchase.

 The best way to identify the competitors is by analyzing the targeted product.
 This allows you to examine the branded and unbranded companies in the same product line